opsee/ferengi/README.md

 // Deploy to production
 grunt deploy

-// List all the other cool stuff you can do with: grunt --help
+// List all the other cool stuff you can do grunt --help
 ```